 Since its conception in the year 2000, ‘a space’ has come a long way.

-Established in Southampton as an organisation ‘by artists for artists’, we aim to support Southampton’s emerging artistic talent with affordable studio spaces, exhibition platforms and professional development opportunities.
+Established in Southampton as an organisation ‘by artists for artists’, we aim to support Southampton’s artistic talent with affordable studio spaces, exhibition platforms and professional development opportunities.

 After two years of extensive planning and research, In 2002 we opened an artist-led gallery in a converted Victorian shop unit on Old Northam Road.
 This inaugural exhibition space enabled us to test early ideas, refine a collective vision and gather audiences and support.